 ECommerce Pay here at the library or at home with a credit card.
 You will need your library card number and your pin number to access your record in Lakenet where you will then be able to view and pay fines online.

 Internet Access Workstations

 Patrons in good standing or visitors to the area may check in at the circulation desk to check on computer availability, or may sit down at any open computer.
-A library card is needed to access the time management login.
+A library card or guest pass is needed to access the time management login.